tum-ens/urbs/doc/implementdoc/param-economic.rst

 capacity of a process technology :math:`p` in support timeframe :math:`y` in a site :math:`v`.
 The unit of this parameter is €/MW.
-To get the full impact of the investment within the modeling horizon this parameter is multiplied with the factor for the investment made in modeled year y :math:`I_y`.
+To get the full impact of the investment within the modeling horizon this parameter is multiplied with the factor :math:`I_y` for the investment made in modeled year :math:`y`.
 The process capacity investment cost is to be given as an input by the user.
 The related section for the process capacity investment cost in the spreadsheet representing the support timeframe :math:`y` can be found under the "Process"